spdaly73/gcp-az-vpn-ha/README.md

 - I don't include any means to authenticate to your particular cloud environments.
 The assumption is you'll add any required credentials to the script.

 #### Compatibility
-This script has been tested with the following provider versions:
+This script has been tested with the following provider/module versions:
-Azurerm -- >= 2.91, <= 2.95
+- Azurerm: >= 2.91, <= 2.95
-Google, Google-beta -- v4.10
+- Google, Google-beta: = 4.10
-Random (for secret key generation) -- v3.1
+- Random (for secret key generation): = 3.1
+- terraform-google-modules/modules/vpn_ha: = 2.2  https://github.com/terraform-google-modules/terraform-google-vpn/tree/master/modules/vpn_ha

 #### Usage
 - See terraform.tfvars for the variable set.
 I've set some defaults where appropriate, but feel free to modify variables as needed to suit your network build needs for your particular environment.